AWS Certified Solutions Architect Associate Exam – SAA-C02 Study Path

 - Using Amazon Web Services for Disaster Recovery: This paper explains the different types of disaster recovery plans that you can perform in AWS.
 It is your responsibility as a Solutions Architect to mitigate any potential downtime when disaster strikes.
 Depending on your RPO and RTO, a proper disaster recovery plan will be a deciding factor between business continuity and revenue loss.

-Additional SAA-C01 and SAA-C02 Whitepapers
+Additional SAA-C02 Whitepapers

 - AWS Security Practices: This paper supplements your study on the AWS services and features such as IAM, Security Groups, nACLs, etc. You should read this paper since security specific questions occasionally pop up in the exam.